Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mappingtypes.md

 print(nums) # outputs: [1, 2, 3, 4, 5, 6]
 ```

 Sequences make it easy to manipulate collections of data.
 The Python support for sequences is one reason why it is so popular among people who deal with data on a daily basis.

-## Dictionaries
+## Mapping types

-Whereas sequences store ordered sets of data, mapping types stored unordered sets.
-The most common example of a mapping type in Python is the dictionary.
+Whereas sequences store ordered sets of data, mapping types store unordered sets.
+Mapping types hold collections of key-value items.
+They provide the ability to access items, and their keys, and values.
+Because they are unordered, when iterated, mapping types provide their items in an arbitrary order.

+### Dictionaries

+The dictionary is the most commonly used mapping type in Python.
 Each row in a dictionary contains a *key* and a *value*.
 Values are passed inside curly braces.

 The following code creates an empty dictionary called airports: